The 5 Legal Documents Every Missouri High School Graduate Needs

 Why These Papers Matter When You’re 18

 Too many people wait for a crisis, then scramble.
-At that point, it’s usually too late to decide who should speak or act on your behalf.
+At that point it’s usually too late to decide who should speak or act on your behalf.
 Missouri’s legal system prefers you put your wishes in writing while you can.
-The top five documents below let you control who steps in when you can’t.
+The five documents below let you control who steps in when you can’t.
 Skip them, and you risk confusion or years of headaches for anyone who cares about you.

 1. Missouri Durable Power of Attorney for Health Care

 This document works only if filled out and witnessed as Missouri statutes require.
-Hospitals and clinics recognize it once they see it—your chosen agent has standing to get information, approve or decline surgeries or medications, and even handle mental health records if you allow it.
+Hospitals recognize it once they see it.
+Your chosen agent has standing to get information, approve or decline surgeries, and handle mental health records if you allow it.
 No form, no authority.
+Getting this signed before you leave for college, enlistment, or a first job saves arguments with hospital staff and settles who is in the room when it counts.

 2. HIPAA Authorization

-Even with medical power of attorney, hospitals like having a separate HIPAA Authorization form.
-HIPAA stands for Health Insurance Portability and Accountability Act—it’s why nurses refuse to talk about your condition unless your name is on the right document.
-If you’re in an ER two counties away, HIPAA Authorization lets your parents or someone else you trust get the facts directly from the doctor or lab.
+Even with medical power of attorney, hospitals like having a separate HIPAA Authorization.
+HIPAA is why nurses refuse to discuss your condition unless your name is on the right document.
+If you’re in an ER two counties away, HIPAA Authorization lets your parents or trusted person get the facts directly from the doctor or lab.
+The form can be broad or tightly limited—you decide whether to cover any health issue or restrict it to emergencies only.
+It grants information access, not decision-making authority.
+HIPAA and the healthcare power of attorney work best together: one grants access to records, the other grants authority to act.

 3. Durable Power of Attorney for Financial Matters